Ahanmr/cweb-project/docs/source/beginner.rst

     if __name__ == "__main__":
         main()

-.. note:: This is equivalent as to using the create_timer functionality:
+This is equivalent as to using the create_timer functionality:

 .. code-block:: python